thedub2001/tools/README.md

 Usefull tools Blog

 ### hexStringToString.ino
-This sketch passes a Hexadecimal Value contained into a String variable into a plain text String
+This sketch passes a hexadecimal value contained into a String variable into a plain text String